this-is-bennyk/cpp20-rtti-experiment/README.md

 ...did I make it?
 With some C++20 chicanery.

 ...do you use it?
 Great question!
-Like this:
+Like this, in your implementation (.cpp/.cxx/etc.) file:

 ### Basic registration
 ```c++